garrandall/popular-music-data/tracks/loco-david-lee-murphy.md

 All we need's a little salt and lime.
 We can plug in the hot pepper lights and pretend,
 That we're livin' on Key West time.
-I can run to the store an' get some charcoal,
+I can run to the store and get some charcoal,
-Buy a tikki torch an' fire up the grill.
+Buy a tikki torch and fire up the grill.
 The whole town wants to know when I'm gonna grow up, But you know I never will.

 Yeah, I might be a little bit loco,
 But it keeps me from losin' my mind.
 Oh, but half insane, that's ok, babe,
 A little bit crazy's all right.

 There's nothin' wrong with a little excitement;
 No, it makes me forget about work.
 'Cause I live by the rule that everything's cool,
 Just as long as nobody gets hurt.
 Hey, I feel like I'm on vacation.
 Honey, you say the word and we'll go.
 'Cause you're getting to me in those cut off jeans, And that T-shirt from Sloppy Joe's.

 Yeah, I might be a little bit loco,
 But it keeps me from losin' my mind.
 Oh, but half insane, that's ok, babe,
 A little bit crazy's all right.